 - Mary Jane

-Marijuana derivative product of the Cannabis Sativa plant is the most widely abused substance classified as an illicit drug.
+Marijuana, derivative product of the Cannabis Sativa plant is the most widely abused substance classified as an illicit drug.
 The most common form of use is by smoking the dried and blended parts of the Cannabis plant.
 Intake of this smoke is done in a number of ways.
 It can also be blended into foods or brewed as a tea.
-Smoking marijuana allows for quick effect by being absorbed through the soft tissue of the lungs.
+Smoking pot allows for a quick effect by being absorbed through the soft tissue of the lungs.
+Nowadays there are even derivatives known as "synthetic" marijuana

 The chief component of marijuana is the chemical delta-9-tetrahydrocannabinol (THC).
-When marijuana is smoked, the THC transfers from the lungs to the bloodstream and is distributed through the body.
+When it is smoked, the THC transfers from the lungs to the bloodstream and is distributed through the body.
 When THC is introduced into the brain it attaches itself to the neurotransmitters of the brain bringing on sense of euphoria.
 Heart rate and blood flow also increase with marijuana use.
 The blood vessels of the eyes expand causing the eyes to have a red appearance.
-Side effects of Marijuana addiction are commonly dry mouth, hunger and thirst (commonly known as the "munchies"), and sleepiness.
+Side effects of pot smoking are commonly dry mouth, hunger and thirst (commonly known as the "munchies"), and sleepiness.

 Developing an Addiction